 As previously mentioned, the crawl space tends to be colder than the rest of the house.
 This in turn causes cool air to go into the home from ventilation and through the floor (if crawlspace insulation is not done).
 This is obviously uncomfortable for the people in the home, and it can cause other issues.

 In general, cold crawl spaces can cause higher energy bills.
 This means more money for you to spend.
 The heat will be working harder to try to heat up the cold, unfinished, uninsulated crawl space, and you will then end up paying more money for a space that you don’t even use.
-When the space is insulated, the heating will not have to work as hard to heat up the cold area, and your energy bills should go down.
+When the crawlspace insulation is done, the heating will not have to work as hard to heat up the cold area, and your energy bills should go down.
 That way, you’re saving energy and your wallet.

 Cracks in your foundation – whether it be brick, concrete, or masonry – can be daunting.
 You might immediately jump to thoughts of repairs, structural damage, and decrease in the value of your property.

 Before you worry, remember that not all foundation cracks are bad.

 In fact, most foundation cracks are completely natural and can be easily fixed.

 It is important to know the types of foundation cracks so you can diagnose yours.
 Make the best decision for your home.